ramonpzg/architecting-dashboards/README.md

-## 3a.
-Learning Outcomes
+## 3. Goals/Learning Outcomes

-It is okay to not understand absolutely everything in the tutorial, instead, I would like to challenge you to first, make sure you walk away with at least 2 new concepts from this lesson, and second, that you come back to it and go over the content you did not get the first time around.
+It is okay to not understand absolutely everything in the tutorial, instead, I would like to challenge you to first, make sure you walk away with at least 2 new concepts from this lesson, and second, that you come back to it and go over the content you did not get the first time around and reinforce your understanding of it.

 With that said, by the end of the tutorial you should be able to:

-1. Understand the data analytics cycle.
-2. Diffferentiate between small, medium and big datasets.
-3. Understand how to gather, clean, and process large amounts of data.
-4. Analyse and visualise large datasets.
-5. Have a canvas for a data analytics project you could showcase.
-6. Keep doing good things with data at scale. 😃

-## 3b.
-Why this Tutorial

-Have ever heard from experienced data professionals that only a small amount of data is needed in order to get started and create a few files worth of good/usuable code that can be extended later on to the full dataset? (a mouthful question, I know, stay with me).
-If so, these are probably right!
-But, what happens when your data is massive, tabular, and with a lot of text-based columns that may have one, two, or a thousand edge cases that you may not be able to identify/anticipate without having a look at the entire dataset?
-For those instances, we have some great tools that the python data science community has come up with and will help up take care of massive and messy datasets relatively fast.

-In this tutorial, we will explore how to tackle this issue of having a lot of data that does not fit into memory and needs to be cleaned and reshaped into form before we can extract meaningful insights from it.

-1. Although it is tailored towards beginners in this topic, this is not an introduction to Python.
-If you have never written a line of code, this is not the right tutorial for you, that's the one we had yesterday. :)
-2. This is not an Artificial Intelligence tutorial, that one is running right now as well. :)
-3. This is not a web scraping tutorial, although we will do some of that today.
-4. This is not a tutorial covering every feature of Dask.
-We will mainly use the Dataframe API to clean, process, and analyse tabular data.
+1. Introduce an accessible way to reproduce dashboards
+2. Help you find a process for looking at data visualizations and figure out a way to break them down and reproduce them
+3. Create static dashboards that you can share with friends and colleagues
+4. Create interactive dashboards that your users can use to see different stories from the data

 ## 4. Setup

 You should first make sure you have [Anaconda](https://www.anaconda.com/products/individual#download-section) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) installed.
 This will allow you to have most of the packages you will need for this tutorial already installed once you open up Jupyter Lab.

-Here are some of the ways in which you can get set up.
+Here are some of the ways in which you can get the setup for the tutorial ready.

-### 5.1 Option 1
+### 4.1 Option 1

 #### First Step